Grandfather with Alzheimer’s Disease Primary Caregiver For Wife

 How would my grandpa with Alzheimer’s use his phone to notify my father that something happened to grandma.
 No one lives in with the grandparents at the moment.

-Hello.
-Both grandparents are not great.
-Grandfather has dementia/Alzheimer’s.
-Grandma has heart issues.
-How would my grandpa with Alzheimer’s use his phone to notify my father that something happened to grandma.
-No one lives in with the grandparents at the moment.
+How would my grandpa with Alzheimer’s use his phone to notify my father if something happened to grandma?
+No one lives with the grandparents at the moment.

 Karleigh

-Karleigh, Thanks for a great question.
-If your grandfather is your grandmother's primary caregiver, he is going to mentally decline.
+Thank you for a great question.
+If your grandfather is your grandmother's primary caregiver, it’s important to understand that he may face mental decline over time.

-It sounds like your grandfather is in the very early stages of dementia.
-He may still be able to use a phone.
-The problem that most families do not understand is that the person with dementia is starting to have difficulty processing a situation and retrieving information to develop a response or a plan of action.
+It sounds like your grandfather is in the very early stages of dementia and may still be able to use a phone.
+However, what many families do not realize is that a person with dementia often begins to experience difficulty processing situations and retrieving information to develop a response or plan of action.

-Your father has two patients.
+Your father essentially has two patients.
 Caring for someone with Alzheimer's Disease can be incredibly challenging.
-It's important to understand the different stages of Alzheimer's and how they can impact a person with AD.
+It's crucial to understand the different stages of Alzheimer's and how they impact the person with AD.

-It is important to remember that each person with Alzheimer’s will experience the stages differently; however, being informed on the various stages can help both person with AD and the caregiver to better understand Alzheimer’s disease.
+It’s important to remember that each person with Alzheimer’s experiences the stages differently.
+Being informed about these stages can help both the person with AD and their caregiver better navigate the disease.

 Your concern is being proactive.
 It is important to put a system in place to monitor your grandfather's mental status.
 Individuals with dementia lose the ability to problem solve and create a plan of action.